 Kunath says, “Imagine a society where you could detect such a devastating condition before it’s causing problems and then prevent the problems from even occurring.”
 Dr. Thomas Hummel of the Technical University of Dresden’s Smell & Taste Clinic, adds that although the idea is intriguing, there are still quite a few questions to first sort out.

 Parkinson’s disease, in conjunction with a host of other chronic health issues, can be more successfully managed through the help of a home healthcare provider like Home Sweet Home In-Home Care.
-Reach out to us at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek to learn more about how we provide the kind of home care Marshal and other surrounding Michigan communities recommend most.
-To find out more about all of the different areas we serve in Michigan, please visit our Locations page.
+Reach out to us at (269) 373-5444 in Kalamazoo, (269) 763-5350 in Paw Paw, (269) 849-9252 in St. Joseph, or (269) 963-9888 in Battle Creek to learn more about how we provide the kind of home care in Marshal and other Michigan communities.
+For a full list of the communities we serve, please visit our Locations page.